top of page

 What causes seedy in the glass?
 Is it normal?

-If you are using Seedy glass in art, such as stained glass panels, it is “charm”.
+If you're using seedy glass in artwork, such as stained glass panels, it's considered a unique charm.

 1. Seedy (small air bubbles) Tiny air bubbles in the glass, often found in traditional blown or stained glass, give an antique, classic, and textured feel.